-Restoration Hardware founder Stephen Gordon is back with a new retail venture called Guideboat (it's where Robert Redford's character in All Is Lost might shop), celebrating "ruggedness, honesty, sexiness, authenticity, and long-lived goods."
+Restoration Hardware founder Stephen Gordon is back with a new retail venture called Guideboat Co. (it's where Robert Redford's character in All Is Lost might shop), celebrating "ruggedness, honesty, sexiness, authenticity, and long-lived goods."

 Gordon, who grew up in the Adirondacks, spent his childhood on Lake Champlain, where he developed an appreciation for the guideboat.
 "They're the fastest fixed-seat rowboat in the world," he says.
 A few years ago, he acquired a rare 1892 J. H. Rushton guideboat and became entranced with the idea of creating an authentic, handmade rendition of the boat.
-With Guideboat, he's offering a trio of handmade boats (two other models in addition to the Guideboat), as well as a wide-ranging assortment of nautical goods, ranging from a $5 box of Stormproof matches to a handmade $315 foul weather jacket from Stutterheim in Sweden.
+With Guideboat, he's offering a trio of handmade boats (two other models in addition to the Guideboat), as well as an assortment of nautical goods, ranging from a $5 box of Stormproof matches to a handmade $315 foul weather jacket from Stutterheim in Sweden.

 Gordon's doing something right: When we stopped in last weekend, Josh—that would be my husband—who is normally allergic to shopping, bought a watch (the Bertucci Field Watch, to be precise).
 For more information, go to Guideboat.